On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

 ``Undo'' the information set~$\cl^{j-1}_j$ from~$\rho_{j}^*$ by flipping the assignment along all the edges in~$\cl^{j-1}_j$ and add all information pieces from~$J_j$ to~$I^{*-}_{j-1}$ that are common between~$J_j$ and~$I^*_{j-1}$.
 This results in the information set~$\bigcup_{i=1}^{j-1} I_i^{j+1}$.
 It remains to recover~$I^{j+1}_j$.

 Recall that the support of the information set~$I_j$ consists of the centers~$S_j = S^*_j \setminus S^*_{j-1}$ added to the set of exposed centers and some further chosen centers at distance $1$ from~$S_j$.
 The non-chosen centers in~$S_j$ are readily identified: these are~$\supp(J_j) \setminus \chosen$.
-It remains to identify the chosen centers in~$S_j$ at distance exactly 1 from~$\supp(J_j) \cap \chosen$.
-Check~$E$ whether any of the remaining chosen centers has already been identified (we know the relevant sub-squares; check whether there is a tuple~$(v,\sign)\in E$ such that $v$ is in one of these sub-squares and the first bit of~$\sign$ is $1$).
+It remains to identify the chosen centers in~$S_j$ at distance precisely~$1$ from~$\supp(J_j) \cap \chosen$.
+Check~$E$ whether any of the remaining chosen centers has already been identified (we know the relevant sub-squares; check whether there is a tuple~$(v,\sign)\in E$ such that~$v$ is in one of these sub-squares and the first bit of~$\sign$ is~$1$).
 These are identified at cost~$\log t \leq \log \Delta$.
-For each of the remaining sub-squares we read $1$ bit of extra information to determine if the chosen center is alive.
+For each of the remaining sub-squares we read~$1$ bit of extra information to determine if the chosen center is alive.
 If so, then it is the alive center with the lowest numbered row.
 Otherwise we read~$\log \Delta$ extra information to identify it.
+Note that since such a center was exposed in stage~$j$ it cannot be a disappearing associated center of some stage~$j' > j$ and we can thus afford to read these~$\log \Delta$ bits.
 This identifies the exposed centers in the support~$\supp(I_j)$.

 Recall that there may be some edge information pieces in~$I_j$ between an exposed chosen center~$u \in S_j$ and a chosen center~$v \not\in S^*_j$ that is not exposed.
 Either \begin{enumerate} \item the edge $\set{u,v}$ is shared with a forcing information~$J_{j'}$ for $j' > j$ and is thus not in $I_j^{j+1}$, or \item the information piece~$\set{u,v}$ contradicts some~$\cl_{j'}$ for $j' > j$, or \item the chosen center~$v$ is in no support~$\supp(\cl_{j'})$ for $j' > j$ and is thus alive. \end{enumerate} In \cref{case:shared-1} we do not have to identify the chosen center~$v$ since we will recover it in stage $j'$.
 In \cref{case:alive-1} the chosen center~$v$ is identified for free since it is the alive center with the lowest numbered row.
 In \cref{case:contradict-1} we identify~$v$ at cost~$\log \Delta$ (unless it has already been found and is in~$E$).
-Since in \cref{case:contradict-1} the chosen center~$v$ does not have information pieces incident in all directions in~$J_j$ it is not an associated center and we can hence afford to pay~$\log \Delta$ bits for its identification.
+Since in \cref{case:contradict-1} the chosen center~$v$ does not have information pieces incident in all directions in~$J_j$ it is not an associated center (by \cref{item:closed} of \cref{def:forcing-info}) and we can hence afford to pay~$\log \Delta$ bits for its identification.